 - No free growth: In the long term, to grow, you have to reinvest. - Growth Quality: For a given reinvestment, the higher the return you generate on your reinvestment, the faster you can grow. - 3.
-Scaling up is hard to do.
+Bulk up, slow down: Scaling up is hard to do.